CapricanDRJ/watchers_shakespeare/index.md

 **[Minos:]**
 With thy support, I am confident we shall succeed.
 Let us embark on this new journey, and may our efforts be rewarded with prosperity and peace.

+**[Kestrelia:]**
+With every step, our bonds of friendship bind, A testament to what we leave behind.
+The Watchers’ tale, a guide for future days, In unity, we forge our different ways.